 How much does it cost to replace a wheel bearing on a Lexus?

-- Parts: The cost of a wheel bearing itself can range from $100 to $300, depending on the model and whether you choose OEM or aftermarket parts.
+- Parts Cost: The cost of the replacement wheel bearing itself can range from $100 to $300, depending on the quality of the part and whether it is an OEM (original equipment manufacturer) or aftermarket component.

 Conclusion